saied2035/school-library/README.md

 #  School Library

 > OOP school library in Ruby.
 Practicing classes.
+Creating simple UI for a school library.

 ## Built With